Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Observations and Data Reduction

 \section{Observations and Data Reduction}

-The classification spectrum of SN~2021ocs was obtained on 2021-06-13 using the SNIFS spectrograph \citep{lantz04} at the 2.2 m University of Hawaii telescope on Mauna Kea, as part of the Spectroscopic Classification of Astronomical Transients (SCAT) survey (Tucker et al., in prep.).
-Late-time spectroscopy of SN~2021ocs was conducted on the night of 2021-10-26 as part of the FORS+ Survey of Supernovae in Late Times program (\textit{FOSSIL}, Kuncarayakti et al. in prep.), using the FORS2 instrument \citep{appenzeller98} attached to the ESO Very Large Telescope (VLT) at Cerro Paranal Observatory, Chile.
+The classification spectrum of SN~2021ocs was obtained on 2021-06-13 using the SNIFS spectrograph \citep{lantz04} at the 2.2 m University of Hawaii telescope on Mauna Kea, as part of the Spectroscopic Classification of Astronomical Transients (SCAT) survey \citep{tucker22}.
+Late-time spectroscopy of SN~2021ocs was conducted on the night of 2021-10-26, as part of the FORS+ Survey of Supernovae in Late Times program (\textit{FOSSIL}, Kuncarayakti et al. in prep.), using the FORS2 instrument \citep{appenzeller98} attached to the ESO Very Large Telescope (VLT) at Cerro Paranal Observatory, Chile. {FOSSIL targets all observable CCSNe brighter than $\sim18.5$ mag in the photospheric phase, which are expected to be $\sim$21-22 mag or brighter when observed in the nebular phase, with the goal of obtaining nebular spectra for a large sample of objects in a magnitude-limited, unbiased way.}

 We used FORS2 with grism 300V and the 1.6" slit, achieving a wide wavelength coverage of 3500--9500~\AA~and a spectral resolution of $R\sim400$ measured from the narrow sky emission lines.
 The sky conditions were photometric with seeing around 0.5" during the length of the integration.
 The spectroscopic observations were obtained with $2 \times 1300$~s exposures, accompanied with 20~s \textit{g}-band imaging under 0.75" seeing conditions.
 Spectrophotometric standard stars were observed using the same grism setting.
 The data were reduced using the ESOReflex \citep{freudling13} pipeline following standard procedures.
 The excellent seeing conditions allowed reasonable background subtraction during the spectrum extraction, evidenced by the absence of narrow host galaxy emission lines.